 - She is not an NCWIT employee and has no immediate family relationship with employees, extended staff, contractors or board members of NCWIT (including spouses, siblings, children, grandchildren and persons residing in the same household).

 *Related degree programs are considered at the sole discretion of NCWIT.

 Past applicants and Honorable Mentions may reapply each year, but can only receive the Collegiate Award once.

 - $10,000 in cash*

-- a trip to the NCWIT Summit on Women and IT in Tucson, Arizona on May 22-24, 2017, including a private networking reception and award ceremony
+- a trip to the NCWIT Summit on Women and IT, including a private networking reception and award ceremony

 - computing resources, gadgets, sponsor-branded swag, and more